-As work progressed with the new diesel shop building itself, the existing turntable was relocated.
-The terminal's 100-foot girder and lattice design turntable was retained, but relocated from its original position just south of the new shop building, to the shop's northwest side.
-This original pin-connected turntable was later replaced by the retired turntable from Lynndyl, Utah, a division point 116 miles south of Salt Lake City.
+As work progressed with the nearby new diesel shop building itself, the existing turntable was relocated.
+The terminal's 100-foot pin-connected girder and lattice design turntable was retained, but relocated from its original position just south of the new shop building, to the shop's northwest side.
+This original turntable was later replaced by the retired turntable from Lynndyl, Utah, a division point 116 miles south of Salt Lake City.

 The work order for the retirement of stalls 5 through 20 of the Salt Lake City roundhouse was formally completed and closed on November 1, 1951.
 The work order had included the complete removal of the roundhouse structure and all radial tracks, and the salvage of any and all reusable materials.